Turf fires are part of our Irish cultural inheritance and are a symbol of Ireland.

 I'll send Ginger an email to let her know the good news and to arrange mailing of her prize.

-Hi Ginger - Please contact me by email at [email protected] so that I can organize mailing of your prize.
+Hi Ginger - Please contact me by email at email@example.com so that I can organize mailing of your prize.
 I tried to contact you by email, but I did not get a response.
 Looking forward to hearing from you.
+My emails may be landing in your spam folder.

 Thanks again to everyone who supported this Irish American Mom giveaway and for all your kind words about this little blog of ours.